robertson809/lemonade/README.md

 ### Across

 In this maneuver, the bot assumes that another player is implementing stick, and plays the position across from another.

 ### Sandwich

 Two players <i>sandwich</i> a third when they each realize that one player is sticking and the other also has sandwiching capabilities.
-To “offer” a sandwich, a player must notice another is sticking, then position themselves immediately next
+To "offer" a sandwich, a player must notice another is sticking, then position themselves immediately next to them.

-to them.
 If the third player notices this offer, and places itself on the other side of the sticking player, a successful sandwich has occurred.
 The two sandwiching players will then presumably continue to sandwich for as long as possible.
 For long-term sandwiching to occur intentionally, three conditions must be met:

 1. A player must stick without regard to its own score
 2. One player must have the ability to recognize a sticking player as well as the ability to offer a sandwich
 3. The other player must have the ability to recognize an offered sandwich and accept it.